andre-fu/andre-fu/README.md

-### Hi there 👋
+### Hey! 👋
 My name is Andre, I'm a 3rd year Engineering Science student at the Universiy of Toronto, specalizing in Machine Intelligence.
-- 📸 I'm researching CNN meta-learning optimization techniques
+- 📸 I'm researching CNN meta-learning optimization techniques with the DSP lab at UofT
 - 💻 I've interned at Interac and am an incoming SWE intern at Microsoft
 - 📧 Feel free to reach out to me through [email!](mailto:andre.fu@mail.utoronto.ca)